Hashiba Hidekatsu

-Hashiba Hidekatsu (羽柴 秀勝) was a Japanese samurai, and the fourth son of the famed feudal warlord Oda Nobunaga and was adopted by Toyotomi Hideyoshi at a young age.
+Hashiba Hidekatsu (羽柴 秀勝) was a Japanese samurai, also known as Oda Hidekatsu, the fourth son of the famed feudal warlord Oda Nobunaga and was adopted by Toyotomi Hideyoshi at a young age.

 At the time of Nobunaga's death in 1582, Hidekatsu was at Kojima in Bizen Province.

+Shortly after Nobunaga's death, Hidekatsu assisted Hideyoshi during the Battle of Yamazaki, Hidekatsu and his biological older brother, Oda Nobutaka, were used as a banner of a battle of revenge, and defeated Akechi Mitsuhide.

-During the funeral, he held his birth father's mortuary tablet (ihai).
+During the funeral of Nobunaga, he held his birth father's mortuary tablet (ihai).
 Afterwards, Hidekatsu received Kameyama Castle in Tanba Province (modern day Kameoka, Kyoto Prefecture).

-Shortly after Nobunaga's death, Hidekatsu assisted Hideyoshi during the Battle of Yamazaki, Hidekatsu and his biological older brother, Oda Nobutaka, were used as a banner of a battle of revenge, and defeated Akechi Mitsuhide.

-He also served Hideyoshi during the Battle of Shizugatake and Battle of Komaki and Nagakute in 1584.
+He also served Hideyoshi during the Battle of Shizugatake in 1583 and Battle of Komaki and Nagakute in 1584.
 Hidekatsu suddenly died in 1586, with many people believing that Hidekatsu was killed on the orders of Hideyoshi.